swaechter/angularj-universal/README.md

 Create a new Java class file `angularj-universal-example-spring-boot-simple/src/main/java/ch/swaechter/angularjuniversal/example/springboot/simple/DemoApplication.java` with the following content bellow:

-__Note 1:__ In this example we only provide the `/` route, but the example in `angularj-universal-application` has several pages and hence routes (Login, Home etc.).
+__Note 1:__ In this example we only provide the `/` route, but the example in `angularj-universal-application` has several pages and hence routes (Home, keywords, about etc.).
 For every Angular route you have to define an own route in Spring Boot

-__Note 2:__ To avoid such manual and duplicated routes, check out the Spring Boot integration `angularj-universal-example-spring-boot` (In the integration you specify them in a property file)
+__Note 2:__ To avoid such manual and duplicated routes, check out the Spring Boot integration `angularj-universal-example-spring-boot`.
+In the integration you only have to define a `/` route via a `ModelAndView` + define all routes in the application properties file.

 ```java
 package ch.swaechter.angularjuniversal.example.springboot.simple;